-SiliconValleyOneWorld.com is a nonprofit, nonpartisan enterprise whose mission is to provide high-quality journalism for immigrants living in the Bay Area and for people worldwide who seek to understand the immigrant experience of the region.
+SV1World seeks to generate cross-cultural insight and understanding.
 All stories are reported, written and edited based on the Code of Ethics of the Society of Professional Journalists.
-Stories seek to document the San Francisco Bay Area’s demographic changes based on the most-current U.S. Census Bureau data and to show how that data manifests in life with stories about foreign-born people and populations.
+SV1World seeks to document the San Francisco Bay Area’s demographic changes based on the most-current U.S. Census Bureau research and to show how sterile numbers manifest in real life with stories about Silicon Valley’s foreign-born people and populations.

 Sharon Simonson is founder and editor in chief of SiliconValleyOneWorld.
 She has worked as a professional journalist for America’s largest and most reputable newspaper owners including the Hearst Corp., Gannett Co.
 Inc. and American City Business Journals, owners of the San Francisco Business Times and the Silicon Valley Business Journal.
 She has lived in and written about the San Francisco Bay Area since 2000, covering business, government, the economy, architecture and land-use, demographics and culture.
-She is one of 15 people who has been admitted to the master of fine arts non-fiction creative writing program at San Jose State University for the semester that begins in the fall.